Teaching and exam

 Course responsibilities

 The course coordinators are always welcome to seek professional sparring with the department’s other lecturers and the teaching coordinator.
-In most cases, the course responsible is also a lecturer in the course.
+In most cases, the course coordinator is also a lecturer in the course.

 Course evaluation

-When the evaluation period is over, the lecturer will be contacted by the responsible director of studies in case a dialogue about the results is considered necessary.
+When the evaluation period is over, the lecturer will be contacted by the responsible director of studies in case a dialogue about the result is considered relevant.

 Brightspace (LMS)